 If you’ve already ticked off everything on our 7-day itinerary for visiting Japan, it’s time to enter the kitchen.
 Ever fancied learning to make delicious Japanese cuisine with your own hands?
 If crafting the perfect bowl of ramen, learning to make bento lunches, or cooking like a Buddhist monk tickles your fancy, then you’re in the right place.

-You can do all that and more during these fantastic cooking classes in Tokyo, under the guidance of some of the city’s culinary experts.
+You can do all that and more during these fantastic cooking classes in Tokyo, while learning from some of the city’s culinary experts.
 Not only will you get a cultural experience (often cooking in the home of your host), but you’ll also gain practical skills to summon the culinary spirit of Japan in your own home kitchen for years to come!

 20 Tokyo cooking classes to level up your Japanese cooking skills